apache/apisix-website/blog/en/blog/2022/08/08/apache-apisix-performance-test-in-azure.md

 ---
-title: "How does the Azure ARM architecture server perform?"
+title: "How is the Azure ARM architecture server perform?"
 authors:
   - name: "Shirui Zhao"
     title: "Author"